BenjaminCCH/household-customer-segmentation-project/README.md

 If you download the cleaned dataset (`customer_segmentation_after_preprocessing.csv`) from the `clean dataset` folder, you only need to run script 4.

 ## Report
-A PDF version of the report can also be viewed directly: Household Customer Segmentation Report.pdf
+A complete PDF version of the report can also be viewed directly: Household Customer Segmentation Report.pdf